-Almost 125 years before the birth of Jesus a handsome youth named Antinous was declared a god by the Roman emperor Publius Aelius Hadrian.
+Almost 125 years before the birth of Jesus, a handsome youth named Antinous was declared a god by the Roman emperor Publius Aelius Hadrian.

 Hadrian fell in love with Antinous when the boy was 13, an age when many post-pubescent males married.
-They were ruler and consort lovers for six years, touring Greece and Egypt in search of initiation into the Goddess Mysteries of Demeter, Persephone, and Isis.
+They were ruler and consort lovers for six years, touring Greece and Egypt in search of initiation into the Goddess Mysteries of Demeter, Persephone and Isis.

 Legend says that an Egyptian priest told Hadrian that unless a special sacrifice was offered on his behalf Hadrian’s life would fade “like incense on a starry night.”
-Antinous, in devotion to emperor Hadrian, gave the deep waters of the flooding Nile his youth, beauty, and life.
+Antinous, in devotion to emperor Hadrian, gave the deep waters of the flooding Nile his youth, beauty and life.

 (Recommended reading: “The Jesus Mysteries: Was the ‘original Jesus’ A Pagan God?” by Timothy Freke and Peter Gandy; Harmony Books.)

-Last century Belgian writer Marguerite Yourcenar (1903-1987) devoted 20 years of her life to researching and writing about the lovers.
+More recently, the Belgian writer Marguerite Yourcenar (1903-1987) devoted 20 years of her life to researching and writing about the lovers.
 Her novel “Memories of Hadrian” was published in 1951.

 Yourcenar came to America in 1940 with her partner and translator Grace Frick.
 She became a U.S. Citizen in 1947.
 Yourcenar had impeccable sensitivity for writing about homoerotic love.
 Her other gay affirming novels are “Alexis” and “Coup de Grace.”